 Why Excel Professionals Need Julian Dates

 They are also used for inventory management and in scenarios where batch codes need to be deciphered or when dealing with data from systems that output dates in Julian format.
-Understanding and utilizing the conversion from Julian to calendar dates in Excel ensures data interoperability and accurate chronological analysis.

-Step-by-Step Guide to Converting Dates to Julian Format
+Steps to Convert Dates to Julian Format

 STEP 1: Extract the Year.